dalenewman/Cfg-NET/README.md

     public string Name { get; set; }
 }</code></pre>

 These two classes represent the DBA and his/her servers.
-Combined, they are a Cfg-NET model because:
+Combined, they are a Cfg-NET model.

 1. The classes inherit from `CfgNode`.
 1. The properties are decorated with the `Cfg` attribute.